Kkulkarni1/CAPG/README.md

 All the files used and created in this tutorial are in the `data` folder.
 In this example we will genotype positions 1 to 5000 of both subgenomes assuming they are homoeologous.
-We specify the filename prefix where the selected regions will be output via `-j` (the actual files will be called `prefix0.fsa` and `prefix1.fsa`); you will likely want to delete these files after the run completes.
 Finally, we store the output in VCF files, whose names are provided via the `--vcf_files` option.

-The command line for genotyping is:
+From the `script_main/wgs` directory, the command line for genotyping is:

 ```
 ./capg_wgs --ref_names Genome_A:0-5000 Genome_B:0-5000 --sam_files ../../data/aln0A.sam ../../data/aln0B.sam --fsa_files ../../data/refA.fa ../../data/refB.fa --geno ../../data/ref.sam -equal -0 --vcf_files ../../data/A.vcf ../../data/B.vcf